koendv/vacuum-pump-controller/README.md

 Use the ``w`` command if you want this setting to be saved.

-When logging is on, every sample is printed on the console output, in one line:
+When logging is on, every sample is printed on the console output, in one line, e.g.:
 ```
         1743075 52417   93876   83764   93926   0       2067058
 ```
 The fields are:
 - time since boot in milliseconds
 - motor PWM; a value from 0 to 65535.
-- pressure 1, 2, 3, 4 in Pa.
+- pressure of sensor 1, 2, 3, 4 in Pa.
 - a checksum that is the 32 bit sum of the 6 previous numbers.

 The line begins with a tab character, and numbers are separated by a tab character.
 If you parse console output, check for lines that begin with a tab.